top of page

 NEW JERSEY

 In New Jersey, Community Choice Aggregation is called Government Energy Aggregation ("GEA").
 Plumstead Township was the first community to launch a GEA in New Jersey in 2012, followed by Toms River, Montgomery and Monroe Townships.
-Due to regulatory barriers, as of February, 2023, only one GEA program is active in New Jersey, whereas at least 131 communities have enabled GEA local law and actively aim to continue or start a program.
+Due to regulatory barriers, up until mid-2024, only one GEA program was active in New Jersey, whereas at least 131 communities have enabled GEA local law.
+Favorable bids for energy procurement in the summer has spurred several communities to plan re-launches in September 2024.

 131